 How do I Pre-Register? – Pre-register for $30/race, then print and bring your “Waiver/Release” to the registration table on race day.
 Allow 30 minutes to check-in at registration table to receive your number, and T-shirt (if ordered).

 Can I Register on Race day? – Yes, provided the race does not sell out prior.
 Registration on Race Day will open at 4:00pm and stay open until races begin.
-Race Day registration is $30/race, and t-shirts will be $12 on site as supplies last.
+Race Day registration is $35/race.
+We also sell t-shirts, hats, event jerseys, and other OTH gear on-site as supplies last.